Calendar for Friday, July 29

 Texas Unlimited Band, 8 p.m., Cadillac Ranch Bar & Grill, 8200 Sandy Point Road in Bryan.

-Koka Kola Cowboys, The Western Steakhouse & Dancehall, The Western Steakhouse & Dancehall, 9524 Texas 6 in Navasota.
+Koka Kola Cowboys, The Western Steakhouse & Dancehall, 9524 Texas 6 in Navasota.

 COVID-19 TESTING